HEGSRR/UCGIS-Workshop/Agenda.md

   - Barriers / Concerns?
   - Benefits / Motivations?

-## Git & GitHub for Research & Teaching
+## Git & GitHub for R&R Scholarship

 - Break: did you have a chance to sign up for GitHub and install GitHub and Atom?

 - 40 mins: Git and GitHub for Education and Research Collaboration